Aayush014/spotify_app/README.md

-# Spotify App - Flutter
+# Spotify Clone App - Flutter

 A Spotify clone app developed using Flutter, mimicking the real Spotify application's user interface and functionality.